Last updated: October 2022

 Like anyone in this world, I have times when I need to seek comfort.
-I’m an affectionate person, and nothing beats a hug from my family or Jim or a good friend when I’m feeling vulnerable or tired or sick.
-My list of comfort foods changes as time goes on, but a grilled cheese and a cup of soup are always welcome when I need to feel cozy and loved.
+I’m an affectionate person, and nothing beats a hug from my family or Jim or a good friend when I’m feeling vulnerable, tired, or sick.
+My list of comfort foods changes as time goes on, but grilled cheese and a cup of soup are always welcome when I need to feel cozy and loved.
 (A cup of tea works pretty well, too.)

 Happily, I am a migraineur who, except in my level-ten attacks, can watch certain TV shows when I’m feeling down.

 At the very top of my list is The Mary Tyler Moore Show.
-Hands down, it’s my favorite series and one I have never tired of since starting to watch it on Nick at Nite when I was in seventh grade.
+Hands down, it’s my favorite series and one I have never tired of it since I started watching it in seventh grade on Nick at Nite.
 I own the series on DVD and will watch episodes repeatedly—as I watch, I feel comforted in the same way I do when I read a favorite book from elementary school or have someone play with my hair.
-(Okay, slight exaggeration there, as there is NOTHING better than having someone play with my hair, as long as I’m not in the midst of one of my really terrible migraines wherein my allodynia is through the roof and I can’t tolerate any touch.)
+(Okay, slight exaggeration there, as there is NOTHING better than having someone play with my hair, as long as I’m not in the midst of one of my really terrible migraines wherein my allodynia is through the roof, and I can’t tolerate any touch.)

 You see, this show (and many other classic dramas and comedies) is easy on the eyes and ears.
 The lighting is pretty consistent scene by scene, and there are no action sequences that feature loud sound effects or flashing lights.

 Are other shows overstimulating?